raghavsikaria/raghavsikaria.github.io/_posts/2024-03-17-lru-and-mru-cache-in-python.markdown

 *Output for the above tester code for thread-safety*

 Thank you for reading the article!
 I hope you found the answers you were looking for.
+You can also check out [this implementation of cache](https://github.com/django/django/blob/main/django/core/cache/backends/locmem.py) used in DJango backend framework of Python.

 <br>
 <br>